A CALL TO SERVICE

 Early supporters include:

-Google News Lab, The Lenfest Institute for Journalism, Knight Foundation, Galloway Family Foundation, Select Equity Group Foundation, The Emma Bowen Foundation, The Center for Investigative Reporting and Reveal Labs, and Solutions Journalism Network.
+Google News Lab, The Lenfest Institute for Journalism, Knight Foundation, The Tow Foundation, Craig Newmark Philanthropies, Galloway Family Foundation, Select Equity Group Foundation, The Emma Bowen Foundation and Solutions Journalism Network.